University distinguished professor

 Professor of family studies and human services

-A nationally known expert on understanding and treating intimate partner violence, Sandra Stith is a professor of family studies and human services and director of the marriage and family therapy program at K-State.
+Sandra Stith is an internationally known expert on understanding and treating intimate partner violence.
+She is director of the university's marriage and family therapy program in the College of Human Ecology.

-Since coming to K-State in 2007, Stith has garnered nearly $5 million in grants.
-She is the author of one book and has edited four books on intimate partner violence and authored more than 60 articles and book chapters on the subject.
-Stith has received funding to develop and test a couple's treatment program for intimate partner violence.
-She has worked with the U.S. Air Force Family Advocacy Program since 1998, managing and conducting a variety of family violence-related research projects.
+Since coming to the university in 2007, Stith has garnered nearly $8 million in grants.
+She is the author of one book and has edited four books on intimate partner violence and authored more than 90 articles and book chapters on the subject.
+Stith has received National Institute of Mental Health funding to develop and test a couple's treatment program for intimate partner violence.
+She has worked with the U.S. Air Force Family Advocacy Program since 1998 as a manager of a variety of family violence-related research projects.

 Before coming to K-State, she was a professor and director of the master's program in marriage and family therapy at Virginia Tech University in Falls Church, Va.

 Stith was named the K-State College of Human Ecology's Vera Mowrey McAnich endowed professor in the School of Family Studies and Human Services in 2012.
+She was named a university distinguished professor, the university's highest faculty honor, in 2014.
 Her other honors include the College of Human Ecology's Research Excellence Award in 2011; the American Family Therapy Association's Distinguished Contribution to Family Systems Research Award and K-State's Distinguished Alumni Award in 2007; and the American Association for Marriage and Family Therapy's Outstanding Contribution to Marriage and Family Therapy Award in 2004.
+In 2012 she became a fellow of the National Council on Family Relations.
 She also was recognized for teaching excellence at Virginia Tech.